C++ application programming interface

 • el(trigger_t, trigger_t, bool): trigger condition element

-• el(Replay, count_t, value_t): replay a subsequence stored in the preprocessor a given number of times
+• el(Replay, count_t, value_t): replay a stored subsequence

 • el(Retrig, value_t): stop streaming and wait for a retrigger event